Psyche Cattell: Cattell Infant Intelligence Scale

 While working at Harvard, she began performing research for her book, The Measurement of Intelligence of Infants and Young Children, and was led to develop better ways to evaluate brain development in infants.
 Cattell assisted with many developmental intelligence tests which revolved around the brain development of children and the impact of their environment on it.
 These tests aimed to examine the ability of children aged from 2–30 months old.
-She derived this test from the Stanford-Binet scale and the work she did at Harvard.
+She derived this test from the Stanford-Binet scale and the work she did at Harvard University.
 She identified the issue with the available tests at the time, and therefore attempted to implement a new method of testing which worked for younger children.
 The goal of these tests was to analyze brain development in young children as well as identify the ways in which birth conditions affect the central nervous system.
 Cattell administered these tests using a variety of toys for each age group tested; each age level had five different items.
 She created a standardized form of testing early mental ability through these tests, administering 1,346 examinations to 274 children.

 The Cattell Infant Intelligence Scale was considered particularly impactful because of its younger age range, short administration time, and easy scoring methods.
 Cattell implemented significant changes to the test by taking into account the use of objects which may be influenced by home life, and removing them from the test in order to make the test more objective.
 She published her findings in her book, The Measurement of Intelligence of Infants and Young Children, and sold some kits to perform the scale commercially.
 The scale is useful because, while it is not able to identify specific problems in a child's development, it may catch that there is a problem early on.

 The test primarily assesses motor control and also verbalisation.
 Later researchers have found that the test is poorly predictive but that "low scores on the scale appear to have greater predictive validity than high scores, particularly when the child has an unfavourable medical history or an impoverished social environment."